ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   The error code and string are optional; the default values are 0 and "".
 The delivery of the error code and string MAY be best-effort.

-conclude a session
-: Indicate to the peer that a session no longer accepts new streams, but that existing streams are allowed to complete.
-The indication includes the identifier of the last stream that is allowed to complete, enabling both endpoints to agree on which stream's application data was processed.

 drain a session
 : Indicate to the peer that it expects the session to be gracefully terminated as soon as possible.
 Either endpoint MAY continue using the session and MAY